torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 In a query with a `FROM` clause, where multiple documents are being queried, a property expression's path MUST be prefixed with the alias of the document as its first operand.
 For example, if the alias were `db`, then `[".", "name"]` would become `[".", "db", "name"]`; `["."]` would become `[".", "db"]`; and `[".", "_id"]` would become `[".", "db", "_id"]`.
 Of course these can be abbreviated as `[".db.name"]`, etc.

+If the query's `WHAT` clause uses the `AS` operator to declare a [result alias][RESULTALIASES], that alias can be used as a top-level property name (potentially hiding a document property with the same name!)

 #### Magic Metadata Properties

 There are some special top-level property names for accessing document metadata: